Application Guidelines

 • False statements of age, sex, time records, etc. are strictly prohibited.
 Proxies and/or assignments of rights are also not permitted.
 Should any such acts be discovered, the entry/award in question will be cancelled, entry fees and charges will not be refunded, and future applications for the Kyoto Marathon will not be accepted.

-• Online applications may not be successfully processed depending on device, operating system, browser software, etc. used by the applicant.
+• The organizers assume no responsibility for applications that are delayed due to poor conditions of Internet connections.
+Online applications may not be successfully processed depending on device, operating system, browser software, etc. used by the applicant.

 • Delivery will not be tracked in the case of failed due to incorrect e-mail addresses provided by applicants.

-• Kyoto Marathon 2024 will be held in compliance with all applicable laws and regulations in Japan.
+• Kyoto Marathon 2027 will be held in compliance with all applicable laws and regulations in Japan.

 • In addition to other agreements above, please make sure to follow the instruction of event organizer about the race.